- If games crash after installing a new GPU, the problem is most likely related to your drivers or the power supply.

-Few users reported that switching to an older version of the driver fixed the problem for them, so you might want to try that as well.
+A few users reported that switching to an older driver version fixed the problem for them, so you might want to try that as well.

 3. Underclock your graphics card/RAM

-If the games crash after installing a new GPU, perhaps your PC can’t handle the current graphics card.
+If the games crash after installing a new GPU, your PC may not handle the current graphics card.
 One way to fix this problem is by underclocking your graphics card.

-To do that, you need to use overclocking software that is compatible with your graphics card and reduce overclock values.
+To do that, you need to use overclocking software that is compatible with your graphics card and reduces overclock values.

-Some users are suggesting lowering the frequency by 100MHz since that might be able to fix the issue, so be sure to try that.
+Some users suggest lowering the frequency by 100MHz since that might be able to fix the issue, so be sure to try that.

 Others also suggested that you might be able to fix this problem by underclocking your RAM.
 To do that, follow these steps:

 - Enter BIOS.
-To see how to do that, check our guide on how to access BIOS.
+To see how to do that, check our guide on accessing BIOS.

 - Lower the RAM frequency.
-Some are suggesting using the default frequency for RAM.
+Some suggest using the default frequency for RAM.